How to Write a Paragraph for an Essay

 Struggling to figure out how to write a paragraph for an essay?

 Paragraphs are the fundamental element of any form of academic writing.
-However, an essay is slightly different from other types of assignments because it allows authors to express their views on any given topic freely.
+However, an essay is slightly different from other assignments because it allows authors to express their views on any topic freely.

 The paragraphs in the main body of an essay are where you develop the central argument.
-While the sequence, length, and a number of paragraphs can vary depending on the type and topic of the essay you are writing, each paragraph needs to be relevant, coherent, and cohesive.
+While the sequence, length, and number of paragraphs can vary depending on the type and topic of your essay, each paragraph needs to be relevant, coherent, and cohesive.

 - Relevance – Each paragraph must relate to the overall purpose and focus of the paper.